Information Statement

 Functions, Powers and Duties (obligations)- s.5(1)(b)

-The Agency is the official authority responsible for administering and enforcing corporate income tax in Bermuda.
-As part of Bermuda’s commitment to global tax transparency and regulatory compliance, the Agency oversees the implementation of the corporate income tax and tax credit framework; and is dedicated to efficiency, transparency, and fairness in tax administration.
+The Agency is responsible for administering and enforcing specific tax-related matters in Bermuda.
+As part of Bermuda’s commitment to global tax transparency and regulatory compliance, the Agency oversees the implementation of matters related to corporate income tax, tax credits, econimic substance and the exchange of relevant information.
 Our goal is to create a trusted corporate tax framework that supports Bermuda’s economic growth.

 The Agency’s functions and powers are set out in the Agency Act and include (but are not limited to):